yoavfreund/shapeology_code/experiments/Diary.md

 3. Test the whole process with larger stride of 50um.
 (Still running, 300 hours estimated for single instance)

 Problems:
-1. Part of EC2 instances may be terminated automatically.
+1. Part of EC2 instances may be terminated automatically (Server.SpotInstanceTermination: may due to price).
 I will discuss this with Julaiti tomorrow.

 Wednesday, Auguest 14, 2019
 Progress: